badrecursionbrb/im-viz/README.md

 Node --version
 ```

+3. Install graphviz executables
+    According to the OS you are using follow the steps listed on the following page: https://stackoverflow.com/questions/35064304/runtimeerror-make-sure-the-graphviz-executables-are-on-your-systems-path-aft

-3. check-out (clone) this project to the folder of your choice
+4. check-out (clone) this project to the folder of your choice

-4. Have Python version 3.9+ installed (3.8+ may also be fine)
+5. Have Python version 3.9+ installed (3.8+ may also be fine)
-5. In the venv folder in
+6. In the venv folder in
 ```
 im-viz/pythonproject/venv/Script/
 ```